 INTRODUCTION

 One of the most common concerns influencing the structural performance of reinforced concrete (RC) buildings is the durability issues caused by exposure to harsh environmental conditions.
-RC buildings when located in harsh environmental conditions (coastal areas, industrial sites) results in aging and deterioration of structural components.
-Corrosion in the RC structures is the most widely observed reason of deterioration that has a substantial effect on service life of the structure [CITE Darmawan 2010].
-Corrosion deterioration of RC structures leads to significant reduction in the cross-sectional area of reinforcing steel along with alteration in mechanical properties of concrete and steel resulting in loss of load bearing capacity of sections, elements, and whole structure.
+RC buildings when located in harsh environmental conditions (coastal areas, industrial sites) result in ageing and deterioration of structural components.
+Corrosion in the RC structures is the most widely observed reason of deterioration that has a substantial effect on the service life of the structure [CITE Darmawan 2010].
+Corrosion deterioration of RC structures leads to a significant reduction in the cross-sectional area of reinforcing steel along with alteration in mechanical properties of concrete and steel resulting in loss of load bearing capacity of sections, elements, and the whole structure.
 Past studies reveal that 70-90% of the deterioration in RC buildings is due to corrosion of RC components [CITE].
 Moreover, corrosion deterioration is estimated to cost around $2.5 trillion (USD) globally which is comparable to 3.4% of global GDP.
 For some countries, it can be as high as 5% of their annual GDP [CITE Koch et al. 2016].
 In addition to continuous exposure to environmental hazards, when located in moderate to high seismic regions, RC buildings are also exposed to intermittent seismic threats.
 Across the globe, older reinforced concrete buildings have experienced substantial damage, and in some cases collapse due to earthquake events.
 About 88% of building damage is due to ground shaking resulting in huge economic and human losses [CITE 1-4].
 For instance, the 1976 Tangshan earthquake resulted in 255,000 casualties and 10 billion Yuan loss and the recent 2011 Tohoku earthquake resulted in 30,000 casualties and $235 billion loss [CITE].
 Such a high magnitude of losses can prove detrimental to the economy of the nation as large funds and time are required to restore the building to the pre-seismic conditions.
 The magnitude of the economic and human losses can be higher when the civil infrastructure systems and buildings are designed with antiquated design standards and undergoing corrosion deterioration.
-Recognizing this fact, in the domain of seismic risk assessment of existing aging infrastructure systems, several research has been carried out to assess the lifetime vulnerability of existing bridges under threats stemming from combined aging and seismic hazards [CITE].
+Recognizing this fact, in the domain of seismic risk assessment of existing ageing infrastructure systems, several research has been carried out to assess the lifetime vulnerability of existing bridges under threats stemming from combined ageing and seismic hazards [CITE].
 Such studies are deemed necessary as bridges are lifeline infrastructure systems, and must remain in service after an extreme event to provide essential public services during the post-hazard recovery phase.
-Similar research work for existing aging building structures is also required, however, it is still at its infancy [CITE 5-6 papers].
+Similar research work for existing ageing building structures is also required, however, it is still at its infancy [CITE 5-6 papers].
 Seismic risk assessment for existing RC buildings is necessary as they have exposure to high fatality numbers during an earthquake event.
 Along with exposure to the high number of human lives, RC buildings also host important business offices, critical agencies, and manufacturing units, and the failure of RC buildings can have an immediate effect on the economy and daily life of the community.